John Hirsch Prize

 Your application will be evaluated based on the following weighted criteria, which refer specifically to your work and career as a theatre director:

-- The artistic quality of your dramatic works
+• The artistic quality of your work as a director

 Impact (40%)

-- Your contributions towards a more equitable, diverse and inclusive society
+• Your contribution towards a more equitable, diverse, and inclusive artistic ecosystem

-Required information and support material – What you need to apply
+Required information and support material – What you need to submit

 Please refer to the application form for detailed instructions.